jberkel/sms-backup-plus/README.md

 👉 1.5.11: Default changed to 500 messages.

-You can safely restore to a phone which has already message stored on it, SMS Backup+ will skip already existing messages.
+You can safely restore to a phone which has already messages stored on it, SMS Backup+ will skip the existing messages.

-Before the restore can begin you will need to confirm the change of the default SMS app.
+Before the restore can start you will need to confirm the change of the default SMS app.
 This step is required to get further permissions to write messages (see also the corresponding [FAQ entry](#faq-restore-default-app)).

 ### Call log support

 SMS Backup+ can also backup and restore your call logs.
-It stores all calls using a separate label (defaults to `Call log`, but can be changed in Advanced Settings).
-If you wish you can set this to the same value as `SMS`, to make all backed up data use the same label.
+It stores all calls using a separate label (defaults to `Call log`, but can be changed in "Advanced settings").
+If you wish you can set this to the same value as `SMS`, to make all backups use the same label.

 The body of the call log message contains the duration of the call in seconds followed by the phone number and call type (`incoming` /